 Bilinguals Schools In Hong Kong For Mandarin And English

-Mandarin is the second most spoken language in the world, just after English so it no surprise that there is an increased demand to learn it.
-Hong Kong isn’t short on bilingual options for those that want their kids to learn Mandarin as there is a wide variety of international and local schools that offer immersion in both Mandarin and English.
+Mandarin is the second most spoken language in the world, just after English so it no surprise that there is an increasing demand to learn it.
+Hong Kong isn’t short on bilingual options for those that want their kids to learn Mandarin as there is a wide variety of international schools and local schools that offer immersion in both Mandarin and English.

 The Chinese International School is one of Hong Kong’s most desirable bilingual or dual language schools for Mandarin and English.
 CIS offers classes from Reception to Year 13.
 In Primary, the curriculum is taught equally in both languages, with a native speaking teacher in Mandarin and English present in the classroom.
 At the secondary level, students will be taking subjects in both languages with Chinese mainly being taught as a specialist subject area either as language acquisition or in Chinese literature.
 A dual-language history programme is also offered through years 7 to 9 as well as a two-week China Experience Programme and a one-year academic and residential programme at CIS’ Hangzhou campus in China in Year 10.

 Established in 1991 and following the MOE Singapore curriculum, the Singapore International School offers a bilingual education to kids aged 3 to 12 years.
 In the preparatory and primary age groups all subjects, except for mathematics and the language classes, are conducted in both English and Chinese.
 Immersion travel programmes are also available for P6-aged kids in both Singapore and Taiwan.
-The dual language immersion stops around that age, however, as starting in secondary 3 and 4, the curriculum switches to the UK’s IGCSE and the IBDP at secondary 5 and 6.
+The dual language immersion stops around that age, however, as starting in secondary 3 and 4, the curriculum switches to the UK’s IGCSE and the IBDP in secondary 5 and 6.

-The Victoria Shanghai Academy has been in Hong Kong since 1965, expanding from a kindergarten to primary and a secondary school.
+The Victoria Shanghai Academy (VSA school) has been in Hong Kong since 1965, expanding from a kindergarten to primary and a secondary school.
 The Victoria Shanghai Academy is a dual language school that places a strong emphasis on Chinese language and heritage with its curriculums based on the three IB Programmes.
 Children in primary will have classes co-taught by native teachers in both English and Mandarin.
 Starting from Year 6, classes are mainly taught in English except for Chinese Language and Literature and Chinese as Additional Language classes which all students must take.
 Additional French and Spanish classes are also available for students who excel in language.
 By Years 11 and 12, students will be taking two or three languages.

 Kingston International Kindergarten, 12-14 Cumberland Road, Kowloon Tong, Kowloon, Hong Kong, 2337 9049